-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2024

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-34647

-(Exact name of registrant as specified in its charter)

-Nevada

-(State or other jurisdiction of incorporation or organization)

-Room 1811, Xinghuo Keji Plaza, No. 2 Fufeng Road, Fengtai District, Beijing, PRC 100070

-(Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)

-N/A

-(Former name, former address and former fiscal year, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 CNET Nasdaq Capital Market

-Indicate by check whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square
+F For the quarterly period ended Septemb per 30, 2024 or ☐ TRANSITION REPORT PURSUA ANT TO SECTION 13 OR 15(d) OF T THE SECURITIES EXCHANGE ACT OF 1934 For the transition period fromt Commission File Number: 001-3 4647 (1 ZW Data Action Technologic Exact name of registrant as specified in Nevada (State or other jurisdiction of incorporation of or organization) 20-4672080 (I.R.S.
+Employer Identification No.) lelong Road, Baiyun District, Guangz Address of principal executive offices) zhou City, Guangdong Province, PRC 510440 (Zip Code) (F +86-10-6084-6616 Registrant's telephone number, includin ng area code) (Former name, f N/A Cormer address and former fiscal year, it f changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 CNET Nasdaq Capital Market Indicate by check whether the registrant (1) has filed the preceding 12 months (or for such shorter period the requirements for the past 90 days: Yes $\boxtimes$ No $\square$ on 13 or 15(d) of the Securities Exchange Act of 1934 during ach reports), and (2) has been subject to such filing Data File required to be submitted pursuant to Rule 405 of ter period that the registrant was required to submit such files)

+company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the or revised financial accounting standards provided pursuant to e registrant has elected not to use the extended transition period for complying with any new o Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrant is a shell compa any (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$ As of November 19, 2024, the registrant had 2,176,213 shares s of common stock outstanding.

-20-4672080 (I.R.S.
-Employer Identification No.) Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth